Absolute Expressiveness of Subgraph-based Centrality Measures

-One may wonder whether the above question is conceptually trivial in the sense that every centrality measure can be expressed as a subgraph motif centrality measure by choosing the subgraph family and the filtering function in the proper way as done for $\stress$ and $\allsub$.
-It turns out that there are measures that are {\em not} subgraph motif, which renders the above question non-trivial.
+One may wonder whether the above question is conceptually trivial in the sense that every centrality measure can be expressed as a subgraph-based centrality measure by choosing the subgraph family and the filtering function in the proper way as done for $\stress$ and $\allsub$.
+It turns out that there are measures that are {\em not} subgraph-based.